 Since the head points to the branch, it effectively moves with it.
 If you want to change the head explicitly, you can do that by doing a checkout.

 Performing a checkout on a branch does two things: it moves the head pointer to that branch and updates your local workspace files to match the corresponding commit snapshot.
 If you wanted to switch to the “feature” branch, you can do a checkout of that branch to move the head pointer there and update your local workspace files to match the associated commit snapshot:

 The key points are:

-- Each commit creates a snapshot that effectively captures the state of your workspace at the time of the commit.
+- Each commit creates a snapshot that effectively captures the state of your local workspace at the time of the commit.

 - The head is a pointer to the current branch.

-- Checkout moves the head to a new branch and updates your workspaces to match the corresponding snapshot.
+- Checkout moves the head to a new branch and updates your workspaces to match the corresponding commit snapshot.

 It is also important to be aware that some Git tools introduce some complications into this.
 For example, the process of moving a branch pointer (using a reset command) may cause a checkout at the same time.
 There are usually command options to control these interactions.
 Another concept that you’ll have to deal with (which isn’t covered here) is how uncommitted changes to local files are handled during these operations.